-E. Restricted Investments
+D. Restricted Assets

-Certain investments held by the Trustee are classified as restricted investments on the Statement of Net Position (Deficit) and the Balance Sheet.
+Certain assets held by the Trustee are classified as restricted on the Statement of Net Position (Deficit) and the Balance Sheet because their use is limited by revenue bond covenants.
 The trust indenture requires the Authority to maintain debt service reserve funds for use in the event pledged revenues are insufficient to pay debt service on the bonds.
 When both restricted and unrestricted resources are available for use, the Authority uses restricted resources first and then unrestricted resources as they are needed.

-F. Bond Discounts
+E. Bond Discounts

-Bond discounts are presented as a reduction to the carrying amount of the bonds outstanding in the Statement of Net Position (Deficit).
+Bond discounts are presented as a reduction to the carrying amount of the bonds outstanding on the Statement of Net Position (Deficit).
 Bond discounts are amortized over the life of the bonds using the bonds outstanding method.

-G. Risk Management
+F. Risk Management